ACRONYM-Group/ACIRustServer/acidoc.md

 The `event_id` parameter must be a string, the `destination` parameter must be a string and be the id of the destination of the event transmission, the `origin` parameter must be a string and be the id of the origin of the event transmission, and the `data` parameter is any json object.

-The server will respond with an `"ack"` packet with the `data` parameter filled with only the `event_id` and `origin` parameters if the event makes it to the server.
+The server will respond with an `"ack"` packet with the `event_id` and `origin` parameters if the event makes it to the server.
 This response would be

-`{"cmd": "event", "mode": "ack", "data": {"event_id": "EVENTID", "origin": "ORIGIN"}}`
+`{"cmd": "event", "mode": "ack", "event_id": "EVENTID", "origin": "ORIGIN"}`

 ## 3. Response formats

 All response packets are of the form

-`{"cmd": "cmd", "mode": "MODE", "msg": "Message", "data": Data}`
+`{"cmd": "cmd", "mode": "MODE", "msg": "Message"...}`

 Where the `cmd` field is the original command sent to the server.